adamranieri/2203Java/Projects/project1.md

   - App runs locally
 - WED 5/4
   - ***DUE***
-  - Will Be presneting to batch
+  - Will be presenting to the batch

 ## Bussiness Rules
 - All expenses have a single employee as the issuer